The Vehicle Inspection Checklist: Everything You Need to Know

 Every operator knows that daily walkaround checks are part of the job.
-But there's another layer of responsibility that often gets overlooked at crucial moment: scheduled vehicle inspections.
+But there's another layer of responsibility that often gets overlooked at a crucial moment: scheduled vehicle inspections.

-These inspections - typically every 6 to 12 weeks - are not just a best practice.
-They’re a legal requirement under DVSA and DVA regulations.
+These inspections—typically every 6 to 12 weeks—are not just a best practice; they’re a legal requirement under DVSA and DVA regulations.

 Fail to complete them?
 You could face fines, roadworthiness failures, and even risk losing your O-Licence.